Master's Thesis Oral Defense

 - Fail indicates that the thesis content is not of acceptable quality or that the candidate cannot defend the research.
 In most cases, failing the defense results in the rejection of the student’s thesis and a new or related study usually will need to be undertaken.

 A candidate who fails the oral defense may petition to the oral defense committee for a maximum of one re-defense.
-If granted, the re-defense must be scheduled through the Office of Graduate Studies and must occur within normal timelines.
+If granted, the re-defense must be scheduled through the Office of Graduate Education and must occur within normal timelines.

-The Result of Oral Defense form must be signed by all committee members and returned immediately to the Office of Graduate Studies.
+The Result of Oral Defense form must be signed by all committee members and returned immediately to the Office of Graduate Education.
 All signatures must be original.
 In rare occasions, when a committee member participates remotely, a faxed or scanned signature will be accepted.

 Note: Other units may have more specific requirements regarding the committee.
 Contact the unit for details.